Step into British history on a self-guided tour of London's most famous Abbey

 One of London’s 4 UNESCO World Heritage Sites, Westminster Abbey holds a significant amount of British history.
 A place of royal weddings and funerals and the final resting place of many royals and other famous people.

-Westminster Abbey holds a unique status in that although it’s an 'Abbey', it was granted “Royal Peculiar” status in 1560 and that means it belongs to the ruling monarch and is not governed by the Church of England.
+Westminster Abbey holds a unique status in that although it’s an 'Abbey', it was granted “Royal Peculiar” status in 1560 which means it belongs to the ruling monarch and is not governed by the Church of England.
 This is also where the name of “Collegiate Church of St. Peter, Westminster” came from, now more commonly known as Westminster Abbey though.

 Westminster Abbey may be one of London’s top tourist attractions but it continues to hold daily services and ceremonies as it is a place of worship in its first instance.